Free Mexico Travel Guide and Travel Information

 Dzibilchaltún

-Dzibilchaltún is a Maya archaeological site in the Mexican state of Yucatán, approximately 10 miles north of state capital Mérida.
+Dzibilchaltún is a Maya archaeological site in the Mexican state of Yucatán, north of Mérida.
+The region between Dzibilchaltún and the sea coast is less suitable for human habitation, being either mangrove swamps or bare rock.

-In the view of modern researchers, the ancient builders of Dzibilchaltún may have chosen the site of the city to be as close as possible to the coastal salt-producing region (some 22 km away), while still being located on a reasonably fertile and habitable terrain.
+The ancient builders of Dzibilchaltún may have chosen the site of the city to be as close as possible to the coastal salt-producing region (some 22 km away), while still being located on a reasonably fertile and habitable terrain.

 Overview

-Restoration continues at Dzibilchaltun with over 35 square kilometers investigated by international archaeologists.
-8,000 structures have been identified but only a small portion excavated.
 Due to the long history of this particular site and the various influences from both Maya and Spanish communities, INAH has added an on-site museum on some of the great architectural features of the buildings and artifacts.

 History

-Dzibilchaltun Ruins are located near the colonial city of Merida, Yucatan.
-Dzibilchaltun was a large settlement and still occupied when the Spanish arrived during the 1500s.
-Archaeologists estimate there were as many as 200,000 inhabitants and 8,400 buildings during its history with artifacts dating back to the middle of the classic period (700 – 800 A.D.)
-Highlights are the large plaza, sacbe trails, the Temple of the Dolls, and the Open Chapel, an unusual amphitheater shaped structure.
+Dzibilchaltun was a large settlement and was still occupied when the Spanish arrived during the 1500s.
+Highlights are the large plaza, sacbe trails, the Temple of the Dolls, and the Open Chapel, an unusual amphitheater-shaped structure.

-Dzibilchaltun doesn’t have huge pyramids like Chichen Itza or Uxmal, but it does have its own unique features that make it a worthwhile site to visit.
+Dzibilchaltun doesn’t have huge pyramids like Chichen Itza or Uxmal, but it does have unique features that make it a worthwhile site to visit.
 It was once a wealthy port and center of Mayan coastal trade with a peak population of about 200,000.

 The population declined as Chichen Itza rose to power.

-The Maya lived here from 300 B.C. to the time of the Spanish invasions.
+The Maya lived here from 300 BCE to the time of the Spanish invasions.
 The Spanish continued to build in the city once they arrived and visitors can see the Franciscan chapel that lies in the middle of the Mayan ruins.

 Architecture